Natalie BarbosaSenior associate

-I provide advice to charities and health and social care organisations, with a particular focus on fundraising regulation and advice, commercial/contractual partnerships and charity law and governance.
+I provide advice to charities and health and social care organisations, with a focus on fundraising regulation and advice, commercial/contractual partnerships and green projects.
+I have over ten years of experience working in company/commercial, corporate and litigation specialisms.

 On 25 June 2020, the Charity Commission issued a regulatory alert to all leaders of large or complex service-providing charities.